Introduction

 Incremental Processing

-Incremental processing feature is planned to be available in later 2024.
+Incremental processing feature is planned to be available in 2025.

-You can build a reproducible data processing pipeline with time-window based incremental processing.
+Build reproducible data processing pipelines with incremental processing.

 @config(watermark_column='time', window_size='1h')